 You are strongly advised to ignore irrelevant emails that contain attachments or web links.
 Note that users often receive malspam campaign emails from unknown, suspicious addresses.
 The emails are often disguised as important and official as if sent from legitimate companies/organizations.
 Furthermore, software and files should not be downloaded or installed via third party downloaders/installers, Peer-to-Peer networks, unofficial sites, unofficial pages, free file hosting sites, etc. Use official websites and direct links.
 It is also important to update and activate installed software only with tools or implemented functions that are designed by official software developers.
 It is illegal to activate any licensed programs with 'cracking' tools.
 Finally, computers are safer when regularly scanned with reputable anti-spyware or antivirus software.
-If you believe that your computer is already infected, we recommend running a scan with Malwarebytes for Windows to automatically eliminate infiltrated malware.
+If you believe that your computer is already infected, we recommend running a scan with Combo Cleaner Antivirus for Windows to automatically eliminate infiltrated malware.

 Malicious email used to distribute Matiex:

 Subject: Invoice LPG81901- Confirm Bank Detail Ending with 692

 Ref.
 No.: 20FC0507TM08